-This is the first course in the Business Education Pathway sequence.
-The course is designed to give first year business students an overview of personal and business finance, career exploration, business management concepts, marketing concepts, and the business environment.
-Students will develop an understanding of how academic skills in mathematics, economics, and written and oral communication skills are integral components of success in these fields.
+This is the first course in the Business CTE Program sequence and is designed to give first year business students an overview of personal finance, career exploration, and the business environment.
 Students will develop a budget; earning a paycheck, paying bills, purchasing a car, comparing the cost of renting vs. owning a home, and other expenses.
-Students will invest \$100,000 by playing the Stock Market Game.
-Students will work in groups and compete in a Shark Tank Competition.
-Financial literacy will be taught through the use of the Rhode Island Treasurer's Financial Scholars Program (EverFi) to support the curriculum.
+Students will play the Stock Market Game and invest \$100,000 and students will compete in a Shark Tank Competition.
+Financial literacy will be taught through the use of the Rhode Island Treasurer's Financial Scholars Program to support the curriculum.